 Best AI Coding Agents in 2026

 The market has matured fast.
-SWE-bench Verified — the benchmark for resolving real-world GitHub issues — saw top scores rise from 33% in August 2024 to above 70% by late 2025.
-What follows are the agents worth your attention in 2026, chosen based on real-world usage data, editorial testing, and public benchmark performance.
+SWE-bench Verified — the benchmark for resolving real-world GitHub issues — saw top scores rise from 33 percent in August 2024 to above 70 percent by late 2025.
+The tools at the top of this benchmark are genuinely capable of handling complex, multi-file engineering tasks autonomously.
+The tools at the bottom of the market are still primarily autocomplete tools with agent branding.

 Top AI coding agents in the index